 You can use data from the Natural Search report to refine your paid search marketing strategy.
 For example, you can seek out untapped keyword marketing opportunities or examine keywords with high traffic, low conversion, and high bounce rate.
-For information about use cases and KPIs, see the following topics:

 - Seek out untapped keyword marketing opportunities

-- The list of top 100 natural-search and on-site search terms provides insight into how users think about your website offerings and how they search for your products.
+- The list of top 100 natural-search and on-site search terms gives insight into how users think about your website offerings and how they search for your products.
 Consider any terms that are not already purchased from this list as candidates for your paid search campaigns.
 Use natural search conversion rates to estimate bid levels.

 - Examine keywords with high traffic, low conversion, and high bounce rate